Are you scared or excited of forthcoming groundbreaking innovations?

 The fundamental components of life like genes, proteins, and cells are behaving like tools to shape and improve our life.

-Our body is a collection of billion cells and the function of these cells determines our health.
+Our body is a collection of billion cells and the function of these cells determines our actual health.

 Each cell contains 3.2 billion letters from our mother and 3.2 billion letters from our father, these came with us as gifts at birth.

-This is our DNA, our genome, the software that codes for us for everything: our hair color, our face appearance, eye color, our lip size, our height, our voice, our personality, exposure to many diseases, our lifespan, and many others.
+This is our DNA, our genome, the software that codes for everything: our hair color, our face appearance, eye color, our lip size, our height, our voice, our personality, exposure to many diseases, our lifespan, and many others.

 Not only that, there is one more factor that plays a key role is called epigenetics.